Legislators weigh new ethanol bill

-A bipartisan group of local legislators have introduced a bill that would make Minnesota the first state in the nation to embrace E-15, or gasoline with 15% ethanol, as the standard.
+A bipartisan group of legislators have introduced a bill that would make Minnesota the first state in the nation to embrace E15, or gasoline with 15% ethanol, as the standard.

-The bill was introduced on Monday Rep. Jeanne Poppe, DFL-Austin, and Sen. Torrey Westrom, R-Elbow Lake.
+The bill was introduced Monday in the House by Rep. Jeanne Poppe, DFL-Austin, and in the Senate by Sen. Torrey Westrom, R-Elbow Lake.
 Poppe and Westrom serve as chair of the Agriculture Committee in their respective branches of the legislature.

-Rep. Todd Lippert, DFL-Northfield, is among the co-sponsors of the bill.
-A longtime rural resident and member of the Climate Solutions Caucus, Lippert said that E-15 could provide a crucial boost to farmers while also reducing greenhouse gas emissions.
+Reps.
+Todd Lippert, DFL-Northfield, and Jeff Brand, DFL-St. Peter, are among the co-sponsors of the bill.
+A longtime rural resident and member of the Climate Solutions Caucus, Lippert said that E15, gasoline blended with 10.5% to 15% ethanol, could provide a crucial boost to farmers while also reducing greenhouse gas emissions.

 Greenhouse gas emissions from transportation have remained stubbornly high in recent years, eclipsing power generation as the state’s largest pollutant.
-Emissions from transportation fell by just 8% from 2005 to 2018, while emissions from electricity generation fell by 29% in the same time span.
+Emissions from transportation fell by just 8% from 2005 to 2018, while emissions from electricity generation fell by 29% in the same time span, according to the Minnesota Pollution Control Agency.

-E-15 has been commonly sold at Minnesota gas stations since 2018, when the Environmental Protection Agency repealed a regulation that barred the fuel from being sold during the summer months due to concerns about smog.

-Since the repeal of that rule, the amount of E-15 gasoline sold has skyrocketed, nowhere more than in Minnesota.
-350 gas stations around the state carry the product and last year Minnesota drivers pumped more than 70 million gallons of it, triple the amount three years prior.
+Since the repeal of that rule, the amount of E15 gasoline sold has skyrocketed, nowhere more than in Minnesota.
+According to the Minnesota Corn Growers Association, 350 gas stations around the state carry the product and last year Minnesota drivers pumped more than 70 million gallons of it, triple the amount three years prior.

-Minnesota has traditionally been a leader in encouraging biofuel use.
-The state was the first in the nation to require that fuel carry at least 10% ethanol content, and today over 98% of gasoline sold in the United States contains ethanol.

 This week, Rep. Angie Craig, DFL-Eagan, sent a letter to the Select Committee on the Climate Crisis, urging the Committee to include biofuels as a part of its climate plan.
 It was signed by 11 of Craig’s colleagues, including Nebraska Republicans Jeff Fortenberry and Don Bacon.